PocketCoder/Website/README.md

 - After my name in the nav bar, add "| [page name]" (e.g. *jake williams. | work.*)

 ## Colours and styling guidelines
-- Headings should be lowercase and end with on a full stop
+- Headings should be lowercase and end on a full stop

 | Colour | Hex |
 |:-----:|:-----:|